SWV: 1998–2010: Hiatus and reuniting of SWV

 In 2005, SWV reunited and announced plans to record a new album the following year, which did not materialize.
 In 2007, the group performed dates with After 7, Bobby Brown, New Edition, and Blackstreet.
 Also in 2007, Taj appeared in the TV One reality series I Married a Baller which documented her life with husband Eddie George, former NFL player and present Nashville entrepreneur.
 SWV members Coko and Lelee (who sing the theme song along with Taj) appear in a couple of the show's episodes.
-On June 24, 2008, during a performance from Alicia Keys at the BET Awards of 2008, SWV made a special appearance with the original line up from En Vogue and TLC.
-SWV sang "Weak" with Alicia and later performed "Waterfalls" with the two other R&B girl bands.
-Coko currently resides in Virginia Beach, Lelee in Atlanta and Taj in Nashville..
+On June 24, 2008, during a performance by Alicia Keys at the BET Awards 2008, SWV made a special appearance with the original line up from En Vogue and TLC.
+SWV sang "Weak" with Alicia and later performed "Waterfalls" with the two other R&B girl groups.
 Taj was a contestant on Survivor: Tocantins, in which she came in fourth place.
 She was blindsided by her former alliance of J.T.
 Thomas and Stephen Fishbach.
 She became the sixth Jury Member.
-She participated in a 2009 national tour of the Vagina Monologues with an all-black cast, most of whom are also former reality show contestants.
+She participated in a 2009 national tour of The Vagina Monologues with an all-black cast, most of whom are also former reality show contestants.
 SWV appeared on The Mo'Nique Show on February 2, 2010, performing Patti LaBelle's "If Only You Knew".
 Lelee and Coko provided the lead vocals.